lazcanogaston/html5bootcamp/README.md

 ### **Duration**

-Five weeks total.
+Four/five weeks total.

-Three weeks for guided learning and two weeks for app development.
+Three weeks for guided learning and one/two weeks for app development.

 → [index](#index)

 ### **Technical Assistance**

 You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will create one chat for bootcamp members only, and another one for boot camp members and tutors when boot camp starts.
+We will create one chat for bootcamp members only, and another one for bootcamp members and tutors when bootcamp starts.

 ### **Performance Measurement**

-1. Code review after each practice and sprint
+1. Code reviews after each practice and sprint

 2. Checkpoint completion after Learning stage with your assigned tutor